A Human-Centric Framework for Data Attribution in Large Language Models: The Current LLM Ecosystem: Creators, Distributors and Recipients of Data

-Instance-level attribution could address the above problems of LLM users, but this requires both further research and transparency about data provided to the LLMs.
+Instance-level attribution could address the above problems, but this requires both further research and transparency about data provided to the LLMs.
 The latter is also necessary for creators to exercise their rights.